thiagoamin/thiagoamin/README.md

 - 🏠: Born and raised in Brazil 🇧🇷, now proudly calling Vancouver 🇨🇦 my home for the past 6 years
 - 📚: I’m currently pursuing a Bachelor of Arts in Computer Science and Honours Economics from The University Of British Columbia
-- ⚡: Currently learning about DSGE models and their applications with PiNNs (Physics-Informed Neural Networks)
+- ⚡: My current professional/academic interests are quantitative and computational economincs!
 - 📺: A devout follower of political TV shows, like Scandal and VEEP
 - 🌴: 2024 Highlight - a getaway to Cancun with my boyfriend & grandma, where every moment was soaked in sunshine 🌞